Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

  	* Build reecovery plans with specific revenue targets, promotional calendar, inventory commitments, and channel investment to prevent a repeat at the most commercially critical moment of the year.
 	* 	A Q4 recovery to even 60% of 2021 Q4 performance levels would potentially add approximately $800,000 to $1 million in revenue in a single quarter which would make it the highest return sales initiative available in the near term without additional new product or market expansion investments.

-* **Develop a Dedicated Sales Strategy for the APAC Region**
+* **Develop a Dedicated Sales Strategy for the APAC Region** that treats it as a distinct market with its own customer acquisition funnel and conversion optimization approach which targets order volume growth.
-	* Unique stategy that treats the APAC region as a distinct market with its own customer acquisition funnel and conversion optimization approach which targets order volume growth. **A 20% increase in APAC order volume, at the region's $279 AOV, would generate approximately $725,000** in incremental revenue from a market that already demoonstrates strong willingness to spend.
+ * **A 20% increase in APAC order volume, at the region's $279 AOV, would generate approximately $725,000** in incremental revenue from a market that already demoonstrates strong willingness to spend.

 ### Product Team
 * **Launch an Urgent MacBook Air Refund Root Cause Investigation** targeting return reason codes, return timing distribution, and customer review data to identify and fix the dominant refund driver

 * **Address the Gaming Monitor Revenue Concentration Risk Through Portfolio Expansion** by bundling adjascent products that compliment high volume products like adding mechanical keyboards, gaming headsets, monitor stands to the Gaming Monitor product line.
-This monitizes the existing customer base by giving loyalty buyers more reason to spend within the product catalog

 * Reaccess the continuation of Bose Soundsport and Apple iPhone due to their low sales performance

  ### Marketing Team